rockytang/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Yelp Dice Roller.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Yelp for the undecisive.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Select your filters on yelp and only get back one option.
+That way, you never have to decide!

 ## Problem ##
   > Describe the problem your product solves.
+  Even with yelp's fantastic filtering options.
+Sometimes, 10 options is just too much.
+For some, they need only one option.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  My product will only serve up one restaurant, minimizing their decision time so they can maximize eating time.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Spend less time choosing.
+More time eating.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Select the filters you normally would and randomly get back one option within your filters.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Before this app, I would spend half my lunch time deciding where to go.
+Now I just go to the one restaurant it recommends!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Go check out my index.html page and select your next lunch spot!